observablehq/plot/README.md

 * **rx** - the [*x*-radius](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/rx) for rounded corners
 * **ry** - the [*y*-radius](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/ry) for rounded corners

-Insets are specified in pixels, which corner radii are specified in either pixels or percentages (strings).
+Insets are specified in pixels.
+Corner radii are specified in either pixels or percentages (strings).
+Both default to zero.
 Insets are typically used to ensure a one-pixel gap between adjacent bars; note that the [bin transform](#bin) provides default insets, and that the [band scale padding](#position-options) defaults to 0.1, which also provides separation.

-TODO All marks support the following transforms:
+TODO All marks support the following [transforms](#transforms):

 * **filter** -
 * **sort** -